NCEAS/metacat/docs/user/metacat/source/themes.rst

 .. contents::

-Metacat's user interface, `MetacatUI <https://github.com/NCEAS/metacatui>`_, is deployed separately from Metacat, allowing more independent user interface customization.
+Metacat's user interface, `MetacatUI <https://github.com/NCEAS/metacatui>`_, is deployed separately from Metacat, allowing more independent visual customization.
 Check the `MetacatUI GitHub <https://github.com/NCEAS/metacatui>`_ for the most up to date version.

 MetacatUI is structured in a model-view-controller architecture using